VonHeikemen/lsp-zero.nvim/doc/md/guides/integrate-with-null-ls.md

 ## Standalone null-ls instance

-null-ls isn't a real language server, if you want "integrate it" with lsp-zero all you need to do is call their setup function after lsp-zero's config.
+null-ls isn't a real language server, you don't have to do anything to integrate it with lsp-zero.
+Just use it.

 ```lua
 local lsp = require('lsp-zero').preset({})